leebrandt/leebrandt.github.io/_posts/2016-08-01-openid-connect-in-aspnet-core.markdown

 The **GetClaimsFromUserInfoEndpoint** setting tells the provider that if we’re successful authenticating, go ahead and make a call to the userinfo_endpoint (specified in the configuration document at the same URL where we got the authorization_endpoint and the response_types_supported).

 Finally, we tell the application to save the token **SaveTokens** once it comes back from the provider.

+Ready To Go Try It?
+==
+By now you should be chomping at the bit to implement OpenID Connect in ***your*** ASP.NET Core application.
+For more information on OpenID Connect watch [this video](https://vimeo.com/113604459) from [Dominick Baier](https://leastprivilege.com/).
+Then look at his repo for the example on [OIDC](https://github.com/leastprivilege/AspNetCoreSecuritySamples/tree/master/OIDC).
+Dominick's video and examples helped me a lot.

+Happy Auth'ing!